 Mt Hanao is also known as “Nagato Fuji” because it has a pointy peak and is easily distinguishable from the surrounding mountains.
 The summit of the mountain is made from a volcanic rock called andesite.
 The andesite stopped weathering from occurring, which led to the triangular shape of the mountain.
 This geological structure is known as a cap rock as it makes the mountain look like it’s wearing a hat.

-The Nitanda Reservoir is a scientifically valuable place, where about 15 kinds of wild plants unique to wetlands, such as the rabbit-ear iris, grow together.
-Rabbit-ear irises are endangered in Japan, so the local people of the Nitanda Reservoir area have established a group for their protection.
-They conduct activities to conserve the species, including mowing the grass and cleaning.
+Nitanda Reservoir is a scientifically valuable place where approximately 15 kinds of wild plants that are unique to wetlands such as water iris grow together.
+Water irises are endangered in Japan, so the local people have created a “Save the Water Irises” group.
+The group conducts activities to conserve the species such as cutting the grass and keeping the area clean.